EyalMichaeli/DataTech_finalYear_project/README.md

 # DataTech_finalYear_project

-This notebook was created as part A final year project that was done on Trenario's (https://www.trenario.com) Data.
+This notebook was created as a part of a final year project that was done on Trenario's (https://www.trenario.com) Data.
 The idea was to check whether or not(and how) different kinds of tutors affect students learning.

 Any feedback is welcome.